 The role of teacher is inherently popular with those wanting to work with children; where else would you be afforded the opportunity to care for the children in your charge, while sharing the many wonders of the world, and helping to shape a lifelong curiosity and a love of learning?
-Teachers are required to have a bachelor’s degree and dedicated teacher training, and you’ll be expected to keep up with teaching trends and methods by way of continuous learning on the job.
+Teachers are required to have a bachelor’s degree and dedicated teacher training, and are expected to keep up with teaching trends and methods through professional development for teachers.
 The career of a teacher has many facets; each of them designed to nurture the adults of the future.

 A pediatrician is a doctor specializing in the care and treatment of children and young people; you may have always wanted to study pediatrics, or chosen your specialty during your general medical training.
 Requiring four years of medical school and a further three years to complete a pediatric residency the road to caring for children in a hospital or treatment center is a long, challenging one.
 However, very few roles are quite so blessed when it comes to their rewards.
 Pediatricians are capable of making a real difference to a patient’s health and quality of life.